 - GRE Scores**: Scores may not be more than 5 years old from the start of the admissions term for which applicants are applying.
 Scores need to be sent directly from Educational Testing Services (ETS) using the institution code 1846 (no department code is needed).
 As a response to the COVID-19 pandemic, the GRE requirement is waived for all applicants to Spring 2022, Summer 2022, and Fall 2022 terms.

 - English Proficiency Scores (TOEFL/IELTS) – required for those whose native language is not English, or whose undergraduate instruction was not in English.
 See Graduate School Requirements for Admission for more information and exemption policies.
 Scores are accepted if they are within two years of the start of the admissions term for which applicants are applying.
 TOEFL scores should be electronically sent directly from Educational Testing Service (ETS) to institution code 1846 (no department code is needed).
 IELTS scores should be electronically sent directly from IELTS to UW-Madison, Graduate Studies.

 - Application Fee

-- International applicants are required to have adequate financial resources to cover expenses for the duration of their studies at UW–Madison.
+International students admitted to a program are required to have adequate financial resources to cover expenses for the duration of their studies at UW–Madison.
 Do not send any financial statements to the program/department.
 If the department recommends your application for admission, the Graduate School will request the documents through your online status check page.
-For more information see the Graduate School International Students
+For more information see the Graduate School International Students.

 Applicants should monitor the application status by visiting the MyUW application portal.
 You may need to activate a NetID to gain access to the MyUW portal (information will be sent after submitting an application).
 “Available for Recommendation” means you have submitted an application and it is in process.
 It does not mean the application is complete and does not mean a decision has been made.